QCH is a scent-free hospital.

 The Dysplasia Clinic at Queensway Carleton Hospital offers state-of-the-art care for patients with dysplasia, as well as related conditions.
-The Dysplasia Clinic provides screening and treatment options including colposcopy and necessary treatment options for women with abnormal Pap results.
+The Dysplasia Clinic provides screening and treatment options, including colposcopy and necessary treatment options, for women with abnormal cervical screening test results.

-The clinic is open Tuesday through Friday by referrals only.
+The clinic is open Tuesday through Friday by referral only.

 Please remember that this is a scent-free hospital and to arrive at Patient Registration ½ hour prior to appointment time.